Introduction to the A* Algorithm

 Now came_from for each location points to the place where we came from.
 They form a “flow field” and act like “breadcrumbs”.
 They’re enough to reconstruct the entire path.
 Move the cross to see how following the arrows gives you a reverse path back to the start position.

-The code to reconstruct paths is simple: follow the arrows backwards from the goal to the start.
+To reconstruct paths: follow the arrows backwards from the goal to the start.
 A path is a sequence of edges, but often it’s easier to store the nodes:

 current = goal